shard12/delta-demo/README.md

 # delta-demo
-A demo class of Git &amp; GitHub
+A demo class of Git &amp; GitHub.